DV-SoftEnginFall2025-Sprint-04/Product1-Backlogs/sprint-05-backlog.md

 |--------|------------------------|--------------|--------------|------------|--------------|--------------|
 | RC-001 | As a Scrum Team, we want to identify the Sprint 4 Scrum Master and Product Owner so that I can ensure team responsibilities are clearly defined for the sprint, | 10 | 0 | Y | Done | Jayson |
 | RC-003 | As a Scrum Master, I want to facilitate Sprint Planning and story commitment so that I can help the team work with focus and alignment. | 8 | 2 | Y | Done | Diego |

-Todo:
-1. Team members request the highest priority stories (required for MVP)
-2. These high-priority stories are assigned to the team member and **moved** from the Product Backlog to the Sprint 4 Backlog
-3. Team commits to Sprint 4 Backlog